and-other-tales/bitcrusher/README.md

 After installation, you can:
 - Run from terminal: `bitcrusher`
-- Launch from GNOME Applications menu (search for "Bitcrusher")
+- Launch from GNOME Applications menu (search for "Bitcrusher") No manual package installation is required—the script handles distro packages, development headers, and pip wheels needed for `gi`.

 ### CLI-Only Installation 🧰